mirumee/ariadne-website/docs/mutations.md

 In this example we have the following elements:

-- `Query` type with single field: boolean for checking if we are authenticated or not.
-It may appear superficial for the sake of this example, *but Ariadne requires* that your GraphQL API always defines `Query` type.
+- `Query` type with single field: a boolean for checking if we are authenticated or not.
+It may appear superficial for the sake of this example, *but Ariadne requires* that your GraphQL API always defines a `Query` type.
-- `Mutation` type with two mutations: `login` mutation that requires username and password strings and returns bool with status, and `logout` that takes no arguments and just returns status.
+- `Mutation` type with two mutations:
+    - `login` mutation that requires username and password strings and returns a boolean indicating status.
+    - `logout` that takes no arguments and just returns status.

 ## Writing resolvers